-DIY Melt & Pour Loufah Soaps
+DIY Melt & Pour Loofah Soaps

 What You’ll Need

 -1 Spray Bottle (for rubbing alcohol)

 -2 Heat Safe Containers

 -8 Soap Molds with Lids

--1 oz Sunny Herb Garden Fragrance Oil
+-1 oz Fragrance Oil

-- Electric Bubble Gum Color Block
+–1 Electric Bubble Gum Color Block

 Cut the dry loofah sponge into 8 even pieces by cutting once vertically then cutting each half into 4 pieces.
 Next, add the loofah sponge pieces to water to reconstitute and remove seeds as needed (this is a natural vegetable product so you may have seeds).
 Towel-dry each loofah piece to remove excess water.
 Set aside.